omnine/cpuhogtd/README.md

 }
 ```

-You can also test the agent with [system-load-generator](https://github.com/pradykaushik/system-load-generator) was very helpful for this project during the development.
-However it can only be run on LINUX, as it used `lscpu`, I forked it at https://github.com/omnine/system-load-generator/tree/develop.
+You can also test this agent with [system-load-generator](https://github.com/pradykaushik/system-load-generator).
+Actually I used it to develop this project.

+It can only be run on LINUX, as it used `lscpu`, so I forked it at https://github.com/omnine/system-load-generator/tree/develop.

- You need to reduce the intervals.
+I used its scenario, `cpuload`.

 `system-load-generator.bat --load-type cpuload`

+Obviously you need to adjust its configuration to match `config.json` used by this project.

 ## Usage